realtinal db

 As you may realize, navigating and locating relevant data points is easier with such a rigid and highly organized data format.
 Thus, you will have no problem retrieving the temperature at 2:00 pm on the 9th of December.

 Thanks to the strict structure, computations, analysis, filtering, and sorting are simpler and quicker.
-You can also connect various tables more easily if they are following such a format.
+You can also connect various tables more easily if they follow such a format.

 Non Relational Databases